gamelab/kiwi.js/README.md

 Kiwi.js has support for tilemaps, including multiple tile layers.
 The Tiled map data format is supported, including isometric tiles.
 You can programatically generate tile maps, and once a tile map is created you can easily manipulate the data to change the tilemap dynamically.

 ####Audio
-Kiwi.js supports the WebAudio api, and falls back to using <audio> tag when it is not available.
-Audio sprites are also supported, unless of course your device happens to be some weird futuristic gheto blaster.
+Kiwi.js supports the WebAudio api, and falls back to using `<audio>` tag when it is not available.
+Audio sprites are also supported, unless of course your device happens to be some weird futuristic ghetto blaster.

 ####Monitization
 As fellow game developers we know what it is like to be hungry, shivering on the corner holding a can of change in one hand and a damp “will code for cash” cardboard sign in the other.